coveooss/gotemplate/docs/functions_long.md

 Returns the boolean truth of arg1 == arg2
 eq(arg1 reflect.Value, arg2 ...reflect.Value) (bool, error)

-logs a message using ERROR as log level (1). error(args ...interface{}) string
+Logs a message using ERROR as log level (1). error(args ...interface{}) string

-logs a message with format using ERROR as log level (1). errorf(format string, args ...interface{}) string
+Logs a message with format using ERROR as log level (1). errorf(format string, args ...interface{}) string

 Returns the result of the shell command as structured data (as string if no other conversion is possible).